Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 What is a CD early withdrawal penalty?

-You may be charged an early withdrawal fee if you need to access your money before the CD matures.
-Early withdrawal penalties vary depending on the bank or credit union, but they can typically range from three to six months’ interest.
-In some cases, the penalty may be equivalent to the entire interest earned on the CD.
+You may be charged an early withdrawal fee to access your money before the CD matures.
+Early withdrawal penalties vary depending on the bank or credit union, but they typically range from three to six months’ interest.
+Sometimes, the penalty may be equivalent to the entire interest earned on the CD.

 How do I withdraw money from a CD account?